Exact minimax estimation of the predictive density in sparse Gaussian models: Introduction

-The assumption that $s_n \to \infty$ ensures that $\pi_n^{\rm IID}$ concentrates on $\Theta[s_n]$, namely that $\pi_n^{\rm IID}(\Theta[s_n]) \to 1$ as $n \to \infty$.
-This hypothesis is not needed for Theorem \ref{th:mmx-risk}; indeed a sparse prior built from `independent blocks' is asymptotically least favorable assuming only $s_n/n \to 0$.
-This more elaborate prior is described in Section \ref{sec-multivariate}.
+The assumption that $s_n \to\infty$ ensures that $\pi_n^\mathrm{ IID}$ concentrates on $\Theta[s_n]$, namely, that $\pi_n^\mathrm{ IID}(\Theta[s_n]) \to1$ as $n \to\infty$.
+This hypothesis is not needed for Theorem~\ref{th:mmx-risk}; indeed, a sparse prior built from ``independent blocks'' is asymptotically least favorable assuming only $s_n/n \to0$.
+This more elaborate prior is described in Section~\ref{sec-multivariate}.

-Some of the novel aspects of the predictive density estimation problem appear in the description of optimal \textit{estimators}, i.e. ones that asymptotically attain the minimax bound in Theorem \ref{th:mmx-risk}.
-In point estimation, the simplest asymptotically minimax rule for sparsity $s_n$ is given by co-ordinatewise hard thresholding $\hat \theta_i(\x) = x_i I\{ |x_i| \geq \lambda_e \}$.
+Some of the novel aspects of the predictive density estimation problem appear in the description of optimal \textit{estimators}, that is, ones that asymptotically attain the minimax bound in Theorem~\ref{th:mmx-risk}.
+In point estimation, the simplest asymptotically minimax rule for sparsity $s_n$ is given by co-ordinatewise hard thresholding $\hat\theta_i({x}) = x_i I\{ |x_i| \geq\lambda_e \}$.
 For prediction, we consider the following class of univariate density estimators as analogs of hard thresholding:

 The univariate density estimates are combined to form a multivariate predictive density estimate via a product rule